A Guide to Ethical and Sustainable Fish Purchasing

 - Check out the basic biology of the fish and make sure it has those key factors that make a fish sustainable: quick growth and reproduction, large geographic range, and does well in aquariums

 Gabbie Baillargeon is a graduate student interested in sustainable fisheries and quantitative ecology.
 She earned her Bachelor of Science in Marine Biology and Applied Mathematics from Roger Williams University, while working on research projects in Dr. Andy Rhyne’s lab.
+She is the 2018 MASNA Undergraduate Scholarship Recipient.
 Currently, she is pursuing her Masters Degree at the Quantitative Fisheries Center at Michigan State University.
 Gabbie is passionate about all things fishy and can be reached at: Gabbie.email@example.com

 - Baillargeon, G., Tlusty, M., Dougherty, E., & Rhyne, A. (2020).
 Improving the productivity-susceptibility analysis to assess data-limited fisheries.
 Marine Ecology Progress Series, 644, 143–156. https://doi.org/10.3354/meps13362